Aberdeen Campus, Oatridge Campus

 You'll learn practical skills like yard, stable and grassland management.
 You'll also learn about riding and horsemanship, instructional techniques and of course about the horses themselves.

 In addition to that, you'll gain more general business knowledge, including event management, supervisory and organisational skills and an introduction to marketing.

 The course offers Riding or Non-Riding options at both campuses.

 Example modules: Equine Grassland Management; Brood Mare; The Stallion; Equine Behaviour; Equine Business Management.

-2 Highers CC including English or a science subject plus English and Maths at National 5.
+2 Highers including English or a science subject plus English and Maths at National 5.
+Or NC Horse Care or Horse Care (Advanced Certificate).
 Two weeks' practical work experience.

 If applying for the riding option, you require recorded evidence of riding ability, to include a minimum of walk, trot, canter and jumping, should be submitted along with the application.

 BHS Stage 1 or 2 would be an advantage or the Pony Club B test.

 Degree level courses